MasonProtter/SumTypes.jl/README.md

 List{Int64, List}: Cons(1, List{Int64, List}: Cons(1, List{Int64, List}: Nil()))
 ```

-On Julia 1.5+, there's an evil trick to have recursive type parameters.
+On Julia 1.5+, there's an evil trick to have mutually recursive types without the 'reduntant' parameter.
 Here's a recursive list sum type using that trick (don't use this in serious code.
-At the very least, it has a problem in github actions, though it works fine locally)
+At the very least, it has a problem in github actions, though it works fine for me locally)

 ```julia
 julia> @sum_type List{A} begin